The election has passed, our coverage

 vanity, we had hoped it would be clear, especially in the fevor

-of the election season whatever promise of resolutions, there is
+of the election season whatever the promised resolutions, there is

 with fresh eyes brings the pictures we’ve seen, but in their